nook1208/english/hellow-talk/2021-02-01-voice-call.md

 Yeah, I love cooking.

-In Korea, there is a lot of people who love cooking.
+In Korea, there are a lot of people who love cooking.
 I mean, male.
 And my friends love cooking too.
 But he is better than me.
 Because he uses various types of cooking utensils such as an oven and a steamer.